ivorscott/go-gorm-usage/README.md

 Use the repository's Makefile to run examples.

 Commit messages use Angular commit messages enforced by [commitizen-go](https://github.com/lintingzhen/commitizen-go).
-So make sure to read them for documentation or comments in the example files.
+So make sure to read them for documentation.

 ```
 make connection